rodmarkun/Escordia-RPG-System/README.md

 # Escordia - Open RPG System

-Escordia is an open-source RPG system built with Python.
-The project was originally based on a Discord bot programmed in 2021/2022 and aims to provide an open system to build RPGs with Python.
+Escordia is a free and open RPG system made from scratch and built with Python.
+The project was originally based on a Discord bot programmed in 2021/2022 and aims to provide an open system to build RPG Discord Bots with Python.

 ![rpg_icon](https://user-images.githubusercontent.com/75074498/233842763-3ad5c2fe-106e-41f0-b7a7-cf98d3abc7d1.png)

 ## Project Overview

-The project consists of a central Python program that handles all logic and data, and an interface that can be called from diverse modules in order to be available on multiple platforms.
-For example, Escordia can be used as a Discord Bot or a Flask API.
+Escordia is currently capable of:
+- Creating and keeping track of RPG characters made by users.
+These characters have their own stats, inventory, job, skills, etc.
+- Managing concurrent battles and dungeons.
+- Divide a map in areas, each area having different enemies, items and dungeons.
+- Managing a ton of items with different stat alterations that characters can equip.
+- Managing skills that both player and enemies can use in combat.
+- Having a complex job system in which each job has its own skills, preferred weapons, experience, level and requisites.
+- In-game shops that vary depending on the character's current area.
+- Destroying user's items at choice in order to exchange them for permanent stat upgrades.
+- Managing buffs and debuffs while in combat.
+- Managing an element system in skills in order to strike enemies' weaknesses/resistances.
+- Define a vast amount of custom data (items, enemies, skills, classes) in a simple JSON.

-Escordia stores static data such as enemies, items, and more on CSV files, while dynamic data such as players, inventories, and more is stored in a database using Peewee.
+Escordia stores static data such as enemies, items, and more on JSON files, while dynamic data such as players, inventories, and more is stored in a database using Peewee.

 ## Usage